sobaba-12/sim_and_scat/_build/classical_methods/van_der_waals.md

 Therefore, the potential model must be able to model both of these aspects.

 One mathematical function that is commonly applied to model the van der Waals interaction is the **Lennard-Jones** potential model [[1](#references)].
-This considers the attractve London dispersion forces as follows,
+This considers the attractive London dispersion forces as follows,

 $$ E_{\text{attractive}}(r) = -4\varepsilon\Big(\dfrac{\sigma}{r}\Big)^6\;,$$

-where $\sigma$ is the distance at which the potential energy between the two particles is zero, $-\varepsilon$ is the potential energy at the equilbrium separation, and $r$ is the distance between the two atoms.
+where $\sigma$ is the distance at which the potential energy between the two particles is zero, $-\varepsilon$ is the potential energy at the equilibrium separation, and $r$ is the distance between the two atoms.
 The Pauli exclusion principle is repulsive and only substantial over very short distances.
 It is commonly modelled with the following function,